Valuation & Deals

 How Size Affects the Multiple

 Firm size creates a well-documented premium in A/E transactions.
-Current market data (GF Data, 2025) shows the middle market private equity average at 7.2x–7.5x EBITDA, but that average skews toward larger firms.
+Broader middle-market private equity data (GF Data, 2025) runs higher, around 7.2x–7.5x EBITDA, but that average skews toward firms much larger than most A/E/LS practices.

-For A/E/LS firms in the $1M to $10M revenue range, the practical reality is:
+For A/E/LS firms in the $1M to $10M sales range, the practical reality is:

 The size premium exists because larger firms generally have lower customer concentration, deeper management, more diversified service lines, and better-documented financials.
 But a well-prepared $5M firm with strong fundamentals can absolutely trade at a higher multiple than a disorganized $12M firm.